mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-network-mnist/item.en.md

-In order to do that, we first use `csv` to import the data from the CSV file into a list with the rows of the file, and then use NumPy to convert that list of rows into an array:
+In order to do that, we first use `csv` to import the data from the CSV file into a list with the rows of the file, and then use NumPy to convert that list of rows into an array.
+Do this inside the `examples/mnist.py` file:

 ```py
 import csv